 If one has a complex analytic isolated singularity $(\cals,0)\subset (\bfc^3,0)$ for which $\Phi(\cals)\setminus \{0\}\subset \Wedge$ then one can construct a resolution of $\cals$ in three steps.

-First, consider the strict transform $\widetilde{\cals}\subset V^{emb}$ of $\cals$ (by $r$).
-It sits in a tubular neighbourhood of $\C$ (cf. (\ref{zart})), and its singular locus sits in $\C$.
-Then this can be resolved in two further steps: first taking the normalization $\cals^{norm}$ of $\widetilde{\cals}$, then resolving the isolated normal surface singularities of $\cals^{norm}$.
-The point is that if $\cals$ is determined by $f$ and $g$, then $\widetilde{\cals}$ has some nice local equations near any point of $\C$ (which can be recovered from the decorations of $\gc$).
-E.g., $\widetilde{\cals}$ is an equisingular family of curves along the regular part of $\C$; in particular, the singular locus of ${\cals}^{norm}$ will sit in the double points of $\C$.
+First, consider the $r$--strict transform $\widetilde{\cals}\subset V^{emb}$ of $\cals$.
+It is contained in a tubular neighbourhood of $\C$, cf. (\ref{zart}), and its singular locus is in $\C$.
+Therefore $\widetilde{\cals}$ can be resolved in two further steps: first taking the normalization $\cals^{norm}$ of $\widetilde{\cals}$, then resolving the isolated normal surface singularities of $\cals^{norm}$.
+The point is that if $\cals$ is determined by $f$ and $g$, then $\widetilde{\cals}$ has nice local equations near any point of $\C$ (which can be recovered from the decorations of $\gc$).
+E.g., one can show that $\widetilde{\cals}$ is an equisingular family of curves along the regular part of $\C$, hence the singular locus of ${\cals}^{norm}$ will be situated above the double points of $\C$.
 Moreover, all these singular points will be of Hirzebruch--Jung type.
-In particular, the last step is the resolution of these HJ--singularities (whose combinatorial data again is codified in $\gc$).
-Summing up we get the diagram:
+In particular, the last step is the resolution of these Hirzebruch--Jung singularities, whose combinatorial data is again codified in $\gc$.